gomeddo/GoMeddo-Activity-Scheduling-and-Registration/README.md

  - Clone the code to a local repository
  - Install necessary dependencies and packages by running `npm install`
- - Create a file with the extension `.env.local` in the root folder
  - Start the local dev server using the command `npm run start`

 #### Link to Github and Wiki